SiliconLabs/matter_extension/slc/sample-app/window-app/siwx917/README_WiFi.md

 # Matter SiWx917 SoC Window Covering Example

-The SiWx917 SoC window-covering example provides a baseline demonstration of a Window Covering device, built using Matter and the Silicon Labs Gecko SDK.
+The SiWx917 SoC window-covering example provides a baseline demonstration of a Window Covering device, built using Matter and the Silicon Labs simplicity SDK.
 It can be controlled by a Matter controller over Wifi network.

 The SiWx917 SoC device can be commissioned over Bluetooth Low Energy where the device